IntroCSCI/colorvisionproject-GabrielDelich/README.md

-# !!!Palette Analyzer!!!
+# Palette Analyzer

-#My program takes all the colors from the file and says how many in the file are unique colors.
-It then will determine based on what color blindness you are if they are compatable with your color blindness

-!!!Replace with a description of what your program does!!!

-#My program takes all the colors from the file and says how many in the file are unique colors.
+# My program takes all the colors from the file and says how many in the file are unique colors.
 It then will determine based on what color blindness you are if they are compatable with your color blindness

 ## Developer